oli-arborum/test-php-gettext/README.md

 ================

-Simple test code to catch the sometimes strange behaviour of PHP's gettext module and to evaluate alternatives (currently only Zend Framework's Zend_Translate class).
+Simple test code to catch the sometimes strange behaviour of PHP's gettext module and to evaluate alternatives (currently only Zend Framework's Zend_Translate class and the PHP implementation of gettext).

 A GNU Makefile is supplied in the LC_MESSAGES subdirectory in order to update the .po file from changed sources and to create the .mo file from the .po file.